 Marla Johnson Talks Peer-to-Peer Fundraising After Hiking Mt.
 Kilimanjaro in support of Parks & People

-Marla’s love for Baltimore runs deep.
-She enjoys long walks and moments of pause in Patterson Park.
-Like so many of us, she sees our parks as more than green space.
-They’re places to breathe, to belong, and to build stronger, healthier communities together.
+Originally from West Virginia, Marla Johnson has been calling Baltimore home for many years.
+Marla’s appreciation for hiking, nature, and the outdoors began in her mountain-filled home state.
+Even though it looked a little different here, that same love for green spaces stayed with her when she moved to Baltimore.
+Her love for the city runs deep.
+She enjoys long walks and moments of pause in Patterson Park and Druid Hill.
+Like so many of us, she sees our parks as more than green spaces.
+They’re places to breathe, belong, and build community.

-Marla’s journey is a reminder that caring for the places we love can take many forms—and that when passion meets action, small steps (or big climbs) can help build a future where both nature and community continue to thrive.
+Marla’s adventure has shown her that she can do hard things, and she hopes that it shows others that you can do anything you set your mind to.
+Her journey is a reminder that caring for the places we love can take many forms—and that when passion meets action, small steps (or big climbs) can help build a future where both nature and community continue to thrive.

 “When you partner with a nonprofit, there's always an excitement and commitment you hold.
 I'm doing this for a cause; I want to do my best.”